jtempkin/enhanced_sampling_toolkit/README.rst

 System Prerequisits:

-1) Python v2.7.x (v2.7.9 or higher is prefered)
+1) Python v2.7.x (v2.7.9 or higher is required.)

-2) LAMMPS distribution built as a shared library.
+2) LAMMPS distribution built as a shared library that is importable by the Python interpreter.
 To install LAMMPS see: http://lammps.sandia.gov/doc/Section_python.html

 3) mpi4py distribution for MPI parallelization.

+4) h5py, numpy, scipy are required but are easily available in most standard Python distributions.

 Folders:

-jester - The main source code for this project.
+est - The main source code for this project.
 This contains the core API of the toolkit in the walker submodule.
 It also contains various libraries that provide high-level tools for algorithm development.

 docs - documentation for the project.
 This folder serves to hold the build targets for the Sphinx builds.